chronus7/bar.sh/README.md

 Each module produces its own text, while the colour depends on the functions return-value.
 The colours can be changed as documented in `jsonfy`.

+## Drawbacks

+Currently the script requires read/write access to `/tmp/barsh.cpu.tmp` for the CPU-load calculations.
+The filepath can be adjusted.
+Maybe I will fix this at some point...

 ----------